-The Arlington Food Assistance Center’s (AFAC) Plot Against Hunger program collects fresh produce from many sources for the 2,200 families who come to AFAC each week for supplemental groceries.
-All AFAC clients are referred by the Arlington County Department of Human Services, other social service agencies, schools and the churches of Arlington.
+The Arlington Food Assistance Center’s (AFAC) Plot Against Hunger project collects fresh produce from many sources for families who come to us for supplemental groceries each week.

-- Local gardeners and farmers who plant an extra row of vegetables in their gardens or fields and donate the harvest
+- Local gardeners and farmers who plant an extra row of vegetables and donate the harvest

-Since its first season in 2007, over 400,000 pounds of fresh produce have been donated to AFAC through the Plot Against Hunger program.
+Since its first season in 2007, over 600,000 pounds of fresh produce have been donated to AFAC’s Plot Against Hunger project.

 Volunteers are needed at many Plot gardens to water, weed, harvest, and deliver crops.
 Find a list of participating gardens at the link below.
 Click on the links for individual gardens to find out whom to contact if you want to volunteer.

 Special thanks go out to the companies who have generously donated free seeds for the 2017 Plot against Hunger garden growing season: Burpee, Cherrydale Hardware, Fedco Seeds, Green Street Nursery, J.W.
 Jung Seed Co., Johnny's Selected Seeds, N.E.
 Seeds, Native Seeds, Stokes Seeds, Terroir Seeds, and Victory Seed Co.